Prepare For Outbreaks Like New York's In Other States, Warns Anthony Fauci

 What they're seeing already, and we'll expect more, is an influx of cases which they're trying to deal with locally and with the help of the federal government, with regard to beds, ICU beds and ventilators.
 I am in close contact with Gov. Cuomo of New York and he's dealing with the federal government, with FEMA and other organizations to try to get to him the material and equipment that he will need.

 There are other states, including Florida, that are seeing a surge in cases reminiscent of what we saw in New York maybe a week ago.
-Should those states be looking at New York and thinking, that's what's going to happen here and we need to be prepared for that?
+Should those states be looking at New York and thinking: That's what's going to happen here and we need to be prepared for that?

 Absolutely.
 That's the course of these types of outbreaks.
 So Florida has gotten hit both from internal [cases], but also from travel-related cases of people who leave New York, many of whom have second homes in Florida.
-So we're having a situation, as is predictable when you have outbreaks like this, that you seed different areas from hotspots.
+So we're having a situation, as is predictable when you have outbreaks like this, that you seed different areas from hot spots.

 Right now, New York is bearing a major burden of the outbreak.
 But when people leave New York, they go other places.
 And that's the reason why yesterday at the White House press conference, we made the recommendation that when individuals leave New York, that when they get to [their] destination that they essentially self-isolate for 14 days, as well as monitor their own symptoms to make sure they don't get sick.
 And if they do, to actually report it to a health care provider.